seh-GAH-toh/Pumpkin-Website/docs/developer/contributing.md

 - To get started with git, visit [Getting started with Git](https://docs.github.com/en/get-started/getting-started-with-git)

-- Optional: If you want a graphical tool to interact with Github, install [Github-Desktop](https://desktop.github.com/download/)
+- Optional: If you want a graphical tool to interact with GitHub, install [GitHub-Desktop](https://desktop.github.com/download/)

-> Github Desktop may be easier if you are not used to the command line, but it is not for everyone
+> GitHub Desktop may be easier if you are not used to the command line, but it is not for everyone

-- To get started with Github Desktop, visit [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop)
+- To get started with GitHub Desktop, visit [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop)

 - If you are wanting to contribute code, install Rust at [rust-lang.org](https://www.rust-lang.org/).